Skip to main content

 cat ca.crt | base64 -d

-as an input for .additionalCA helm value.
+as an input for the .additionalCA helm value.

 ingress: